habtu123/variable-to-labels/README.md

 The JavaScript will change the varibles (which are assigned numbers) to their perspective String labels.

-The Pentaho transformation takes the CSV changes the values and insterts them into different Tables
+The Pentaho transformation takes the CSV, changes the values, ignores uncecessry fields and insterts them into different Tables